S3-working-group/s3-practical-guide/docs/all.md

 #### Changes 2021-02-06

--   Revised glossary definitions for <dfn data-info="Semi-Autonomy: The autonomy of people to decide for themselves how to create value, limited by the constraints of their domain, and by objections brought by the delegator, representatives, or others.">Semi-Autonomy</dfn>, <dfn data-info="Self-Organization: Any activity or process through which people organize work.
+-   Revised glossary definitions for <a href="#" class="tooltip" title="Semi-Autonomy: The autonomy of people to decide for themselves how to create value, limited by the constraints of their domain, and by objections brought by the delegator, representatives, or others.">Semi-Autonomy</a>, <a href="#" class="tooltip" title="Self-Organization: Any activity or process through which people organize work.
 Self-organization happens within the constraints of a domain, but without the direct influence of  external agents.
-In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">Self-Organization</dfn> and <dfn data-info="Sociocracy: An approach for organizing together where people affected by decisions can influence them on the basis of reasons to do so.">Sociocracy</dfn>
+In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">Self-Organization</a> and <a href="#" class="tooltip" title="Sociocracy: An approach for organizing together where people affected by decisions can influence them on the basis of reasons to do so.">Sociocracy</a>
 -   Renamed Pattern: _Those Affected Decide_ to _Involve Those Affected_
 -   Several small corrections and revisions